-The following statement was prepared in collaboration with the Association of Women Surgeons and formed the basis for a white paper recently accepted by the Journal of the American College of Surgeons, as well as a brainstorming session at the 2017 American Surgical Association Annual meeting.
+The following statement was prepared by the Association of Women Surgeons and formed the basis for a white paper recently accepted by the Journal of the American College of Surgeons, as well as a brainstorming session at the 2017 American Surgical Association Annual meeting.

 Download: 2017 AWS Gender Salary Equity Statement

 Significant differences exist with regard to salary and compensation between male and female physicians.
 Women in academic medicine earn less than men even after adjustment for factors such as age, years of experience, specialty, reported work hours, research productivity, and faculty rank.1-5 A recently published analysis of salary differences at 24 US public medical schools found that the annual salaries of female physicians were $19,879 (8%) lower than the salaries of male physicians.
 This difference varied across specialties and institutions and persisted through all faculty ranks.5 Furthermore, both self-employed and employed male physicians earn more ($341,000 and $277,000, respectively) than their female counterparts ($261,000 and $217,000, respectively).6 Jena et al found that after adjusting for variables that could impact salary, women in surgical subspecialties earned roughly $44,000 less than comparable men in the field.5 Compared to other specialties, very little difference in salary was observed among male and female radiologists.5